metapolator/metapolator/INSTALL.md

 ```
 # this is only preparation for the browser interface using angularJS
-# you wont see a lot here
+# you won't see a lot here

 # start the server:
 $ ./serve.sh